Communication and Your 2- to 3-Year-Old

 The more interactive conversation and play kids are involved in, the more they learn.
-Reading books, singing, playing word games, and simply talking to kids will increase their vocabulary while providing increased listening opportunities.
+Reading books, singing, playing word games, and simply talking to toddlers will build their vocabulary and teach listening skills.

 Here are a few suggestions to help improve your child’s communication skills:

 - Talk to your toddler about what he or she did during the day or plans to do tomorrow.
 “I think it’s going to rain this afternoon.
 What shall we do?”
 Or discuss the day’s events at bedtime.

 - Play make-believe games.